-Like the individuals who experience them, no two strokes are exactly the same.
+Over 7 million people in the U.S. survive a stroke each year.
+Like the individuals who experience them, no two strokes are the same.
 Learn more about the common physical, communication, emotional and behavioral effects that stroke can have on a survivor and find great tips for improving and adapting to make the most of your recovery.

 Stroke may affect communication in a number of ways.
-Learn more about conditions impacting speech, language, reading and writing and find tips for continuing to improve your communication skills.
+Learn more about conditions impacting speech, language, reading and writing and find tips for improving your communication skills.

 Emotional and behavioral changes are a common effect of stroke.
 Injury from a stroke may make a person forgetful, careless, irritable or confused.
 Stroke survivors may also feel anxiety, anger or depression.